cpbotha/obsidian-ai-chat-as-md/README.md

 ## Dev Tasks

+- [ ] support Obsidian embeds (aka transclusion) so that system prompts can be enriched with additional notes (planned for 1.5.0)
 - [X] Send embedded images to the model
 - [X] settings for default model, key, etc.
 - [X] setup yarn PnP style packages